taromUW/week6class/README.md

         • It will be a saved Postman collection

 5. A timeline for what project components you plan to complete, week by week, for the remainder of the class.
-    Week7: design, setup repo and deployment, Start to work on user/notes models and routes, authentication and authorization
+    Week7: design, setup repo and deployment, Start on user models and routes, authentication and authorization
     Week8: Continue to work on user/notes.
 Work on category models$routes, authentication and authorizationAdd tests.
     Week9: Continue to work on user/notes/category and authentication and authorization, Add tests.
 Compile Postman outputs, presentation prep…